Catch and Cover Crops

 will significantly reduce the risk of soil erosion whilst a crop is growing as well as over the

 longer term.
 This is of particular importance on fens and light, sandy soils.

 Catch and Cover crops perform an excellent role in suppressing weeds and volunteers by

 smothering them with their dense canopies and vigorous growth.
 Companion seeding between crops

 Catch and Cover crops can provide a much needed and plentiful source of late fodder for bees

 8. Bio Mass

-As well as improving the yield potential of other crops, catch crops can provide a direct tangible benefit by improving the bio mass available for AD plants and silage for livestock.
+As well as improving the yield potential of other crops, Catch and Cover crops can provide a direct tangible benefit by improving the bio mass available for AD plants and silage for livestock.